roman-milk/roman-milk.github.io/nude-lesbian-wrestling-coed-tricked.md

  "Isn't this the position you are in every night?"
 I quipped, smiling.
 In front of me, Jamie was fucking Jenny doggie style.

  Shay rubbed the cock on my pussy lips and I said, again trying to show I wasn't remotely intimidated by her, "Are you going to fuck me or are you just so used to being the one on all fours?"
-Report_Story #4